VTShorebirds in the News

 Hurricanes and plovers

 Most people are aware of the destructive power of hurricanes, but few realize that they refresh and create early successional habitats along our coasts.
 A variety of species capitalize on these habitats, including piping plovers.
 Following Hurricane Sandy, suitable habitat increased by 150% for the species as a result of the storm and subsequent mitigation by the US Army Corps of Engineers.
-Read the New York Times story here and coverage of the story by the Wildlife Society here.
+Read the New York Times story here, coverage of the story by the Wildlife Society here, and a story on NPR here.

 Largest migratory stopover of piping plovers described